spiceai/quickstarts/nsql/README.md

 ## Text to SQL (NSQL) Quickstarts

-Spice can provide an end to end system for users to ask questions of their SQL data.
+Spice can provide an end to end system for users to ask natural language questions of their datasets.

 ## Requirements